Neutrogena Rapid Wrinkle Repair Eye Cream

 Ingredients: Retinol, a glucose complex, and hyaluronic acid reverse signs of aging

 The key ingredient in the Rapid Wrinkle Repair Eye Cream is the brand’s Accelerated Retinol SA, a unique combination of retinol, a glucose complex, and hyaluronic acid.
 Retinol is an anti-aging hero, an exfoliant that’s proven to reduce the signs of lines and wrinkles, fade dark spots and circles, and retexturize the skin.
-The glucose complex acts as a booster to the retinol, accelerating the skin’s surface activity for faster results, while hyaluronic acid hydrates, plumps, and rejuvenates the delicate skin surrounding the eyes.
+The glucose complex is meant to act as a booster to the retinol, accelerating the skin’s surface activity for faster results, while hyaluronic acid hydrates, plumps, and rejuvenates the delicate skin surrounding the eyes.

 Retinol is the second to last ingredient listed while the glucose complex (myrtus communis leaf extract) and hyaluronic acid also appear towards the end of the ingredient list.
-However, retinol is potent and doesn’t need to be present in high concentrations to be effective.
+However, retinol is potent and usually doesn’t need to be present in high concentrations to be effective.
 In terms of being clean, this formula doesn’t pass Byrdie’s standards due to the inclusion of BHT, but it is free of sulfates, phthalates, parabens, dyes, and aluminum.

 The Feel & Scent: Lightweight and fresh